Commercial real estate in France: overview

 long-term lease (bail emphytéotique), where the tenant must maintain and pay for the upkeep of the property.

-Since tenants of both of these leases hold the legal equivalent of full property rights, they can grant mortgages over the property.
+Since tenants under both leases hold the legal equivalent of full property rights, they are entitled to grant mortgages over the property.

 Sale of real estate